jjensenral/AdventOfCode2020/README.md

 cases, using a CL function has significantly shortened or improved readability of the code.
 You may need to `(require 'cl)`.

+Older Emacsen may not be compatible.
+For example, in Emacs 24, `#'=` accepts only two arguments, whereas later Emacsen (26, 27) (and the Common Lisp standard) accept multiple arguments.

 ## Possible points of interest

 These are the potentially least uninteresting parts of each day's